 Think through your plans carefully and get independent advice.
-See the Macmillan Cancer Support website for more information.
+See the Macmillan Cancer Support and Working To Wellbeing websites for more information.

-'I took the difficult decision to leave the job that I had so looked forward to returning to.
-Things had changed.
-I had changed and my previous perfect job just wasn't for me anymore.
-I wanted to do something for myself.'
+I took the difficult decision to leave the job that I had so looked forward to returning to.
+Things had changed, I had changed and my previous perfect job just wasn't for me anymore.
+I wanted to do something for myself.

-Nilush, who had a stem cell transplant in 2013
+Nilush, who had a stem cell transplant to treat AML